RPI-ITWS/ITWS-2110-F24-LuckyCharms/constitution/README-files/marinc9_README.md

 * I worked on the analysis for amendments 1-10 and helped incorperate it onto the website.
 * I made sure that the analysis looked correct and that there was no anomolies in the website code (Such as outdates functions highlighted red)

+## Challenges:

+One challenge that I encountered during this lab was finding information on some of the lesser knwon Amendments.
+I overcame this challenge by looking at different reliable websites for information beyod the main website provided.

 ## Citations:

 [Constitution Text](https://constitution.congress.gov/constitution/)